cranetm/yii2-json-rpc-2.0/README.md

-##JSON-RPC 2.0 for Yii2 with input data validation
+##JSON-RPC 2.0 for Yii2 with params data validation
 Easiest way to use in 4 steps:<br/>

 1. Install via composer